Joint Speech and Text Training for LLM-Based End-to-End Spoken Dialogue State Tracking: Results

 \subsection{Mechanism of incorporating unpaired text}

-Although we have seen the benefits of training on unpaired text, a natural question arises as to whether and how much the text encoder actually contributes.
+While seeing the benefits of training on unpaired text, a natural question arises as to whether and how much the text encoder actually contributes.
 Specifically, if the improvements are a result of simply exposing the LM to dialogue states from the target domain, we may simply finetune the LoRA parameters on the unpaired data without a text encoder at all.

-Table~\ref{tab:dst_results} shows the results of this comparison.
-We observe that excluding the text encoder (D1 and D2) performs worse on the target domain than having it (A2 and B2, respectively), but it consistently improves upon the baseline with no unpaired text (A1 and B1).
+To appropriately contextualize these two results, we compare these results with TTS-generated speech (Table~\ref{tab:TTSandTE}).
+Training without a text encoder (D1 and D3) performs worse on the target domain than with it (A2 and B2, respectively), but consistently improves upon the baseline with no unpaired text (A1 and B1).
 This indicates that while part of our improvements stem from simply exposing the LM to the target domain dialogue states, another part of it comes from improving the speech pipeline's ability to extract these dialogue states from natural language input.
+Using synthetic speech further recovers the JGA gap between training on the target domain speech and training on target text data by 49\% in the case of SpokenWOZ (D4) and by 27\% for MultiWOZ speech (D2), by slightly losing performance on the original speech domain.
+Nonetheless, by appropriately tuning the weight of the text loss, we can trade in-domain performance for target-domain gains and obtain similar results to those achieved with TTS.
+Specifically, setting the weight of the text loss to 8, on the target domain task we achieve 32.4\% JGA on SpokenWOZ and 21.8\% on MultiWOZ.
+Joint text training thereby constitutes a valid alternative when high quality TTS systems are unavailable.